 Survey Response Weighting: Response rates from the renewal survey vary by profession, so HCAI utilizes a cell-based weighting methodology to adjust for any difference between the respondents (sample) and the complete universe of active licenses (population).
 HCAI compares the distribution of each license type by region and decade of birth (e.g., seven percent of all license type A are in Region X and born in the 1980s) to the distribution of the sample (e.g., 10% of license type A responses are in Region X and born in the 1980s).
 Dividing the population by the sample (e.g., 7/10) creates the group weight (0.7), which is used to adjust the weight of survey responses from licensees in that group.
 A weight below one indicates that the group is overrepresented in the sample compared to the population.
-Conversely, a weight above one indicates that the group, any Decline to State, or Not Asked responses are excluded.
+Conversely, a weight above one indicates that the group is underrepresented in the sample.
+When counting the number of responses for each group, any Decline to State, or Not Asked responses are excluded.
 Because individuals can choose to decline different questions, each question has its own unique response weight for every group.